vvzhukov/vvzhukov.github.io/aboutme.md

 >- 'Thank you professor, Vitalii and Fettah for this amazing semester.'
 >- 'The Professor, Vitalii, and Kiran helped us a lot, and I'm very thankful for them, I liked this class so much that I recommend it to some friends.'

+...  and my favourite
+>- 'Thank you so much for your reference.
+I attended the interview and I got the job offer 🙂 Thank you again for your help and support.'
 ...

 All student comments may be found at the corresponding classes web pages.
 Please check it out before enrolling my classes :)